MonadWizard/django_ecommerce_project/README.md

-* view product from list to product detail page
+* complete Comment model for review panel on product details
-* syncronize all data less review
+* display review in product details UI